Assault Suits Valken: Release

 Assault Suits Valken was released in Japan for the Super Famicom on December 12, 1992.
 When the game was released outside of Japan, the title was changed to Cybernator.
-It was released in North America on April 1993, and in Europe in 1993.
+It was released in North America in April 1993.

 The game received a port to the PlayStation 2 in 2004 in Europe, Australia and Japan, under the title Assault Suits Valken.

 Cybernator was released on the Virtual Console in PAL regions on December 7, 2007, and in North America on December 17, 2007, both for the Wii and in North America on August 7, 2014 and in PAL regions on February 26, 2015, both for the Wii U.

 In 2014, the game was re-released in Japan through the game distribution service EGG.

 Assault Suits Valken Declassified

-On February 20, 2023, developer M2 announced Assault Suits Valken Declassified, an updated re-release of the game for Nintendo Switch to be released in Spring 2023.
+On February 20, 2023, developer M2 announced Assault Suits Valken Declassified, an updated re-release of the game for Nintendo Switch.
+It was released March 30, 2023.
 The game features a new English translation without the censorship present in Cybernator as well as new artwork by character designer Satoshi Urushihara, a digital recreation and translation of the official 80-page Japanese guidebook, interviews with the designers, exclusive pre-production artwork, save states, unlockable cheats, and an option to switch between the original and newly arranged soundtracks, along with other additional features.